Seeking A Divorce?

 Colorado Springs Divorce Attorney From Boal Law Can Help

 More than a million people go through a divorce in America every year.
 Divorce is an incredibly stressful and difficult time for the husbands, wives, parents, children, and family members involved.
-It is also generally one of the most complex family law legal proceedings, because it usually involves a wide variety of different, highly-important issues such as the division of marital property and debt, court-ordered child custody and parenting time, child support and alimony (which is referred to as spousal maintenance in Colorado).
+It is also generally one of the most complex family law legal proceedings, because it usually involves a wide variety of different, highly-important issues such as the division of property and debt, court-ordered child custody and parenting time, child support and alimony (which is referred to as spousal maintenance in Colorado).
 During this trying time, you need a skilled and knowledgeable advocate by your side who knows the system.
 Colorado Springs Family Law Attorney Brian Boal is an experienced Colorado Springs divorce lawyer who will handle all aspects of your divorce as your attorney.
 Boal Law Firm, PC, has the experience you need on your side.
 Brian B. Boal is skilled and experienced at handling very complex and contentious divorce cases.
 Perhaps you are a member of the military going through a divorce.
 Perhaps you are a business owner.
 Perhaps your case involves substantial assets.
 Perhaps there are allegations of domestic violence and a protection order has been issued.
 Whatever the case may be, Brian will work hard and fight zealously pursuing the best possible outcome for you and your children.

 Understanding Divorce in Colorado